dhanesh686-m/Secure-Chat-Application/README.md

    5.GUI Client: An interactive graphical interface for ease of use.

-# Create Instance on your preferred webservice provider(I have Used AWS as my Webservice Provider)
+# Create Instance on Your Preferred Webservice Provider(I have Used AWS as my Webservice Provider)

   1. Sign In to AWS Management Console 🚀 using -  https://aws.amazon.com/console/